Frankie Hejduk

 Frank Daniel "Frankie" Hejduk (born August 5, 1974) is an American former soccer player who played as a wingback and midfielder.
 At the club level he represented the Tampa Bay Mutiny, Bayer Leverkusen, St. Gallen, Columbus Crew, and the LA Galaxy.
 A full international between 1996 and 2009, he won 85 caps for the United States national team and represented his nation at the 1998 and 2002 FIFA World Cups.
 He also represented the United States at the 1996 and 2000 Summer Olympics.

-Hejduk serves as "Brand Ambassador" in the Crew front office.
+Hejduk serves as the manager of team strategic partnerships within the Crew front office.

 Early life

 Hejduk attended San Dieguito High School where he played on the boys' soccer team.
 He was also a member of the powerhouse La Jolla Nomads Soccer Club which won the California state youth championship in 1989, 1990 and 1991.
 After high school, Hejduk attended UCLA.
 He spent three seasons, 1992 to 1994, as a defender on the UCLA Bruins soccer team.
 While a defender, he was the second leading scorer in 1994 with six goals.
 He was also named an NCAA second-team All-American his junior year.